daveism/ncgis-talk-2017-resources/GitHub_step2.md

 # Step 2: Share the map

+Afer you "borrow" a map you need to share it with everyone!
+Since GitHub is not a server you have configuration access to.
+The  **ArcGIS Online (AGOL)**  map will need to provide access to everyone for the viewer to work properly

-WNC Fires 2016 should now be listed in your [content](http://www.arcgis.com/home/content.html) section of ArcGIS Online.
+After [step 1](GitHub_step1.md) is comple WNC Fires 2016 should now be listed in your [content](http://www.arcgis.com/home/content.html) section of ArcGIS Online.

 Open the web map in ArcGIS Online.